Silica monitoring technology: Not what it used to be?

-Silica is a problem.
+Silica dust is a problem.
 A serious problem.
-In particular, RCS (respirable crystalline silica) – the minute particles released when working with concrete, bricks, mortar, ceramics, MDF, plywood, stone, ceramics and other similar materials.
+In particular, respirable crystalline silica (RCS) – the minute respirable silica dust particles released when working with concrete, bricks, mortar, ceramics, MDF, plywood, stone, ceramics and other similar materials.

-Invisible to the naked eye and 100-times smaller than sand, RCS is fine enough to reach deep inside the lungs.
-Once there, it causes long term and often fatal damage though Silicosis, heart failure, arthritis, kidney disease, Chronic Obstructive Pulmonary Disease (COPD) and even lung cancer.
+Invisible to the naked eye, and 100 times smaller than sand, RCS is fine enough to reach deep inside the lungs.
+Once there, it causes long term and often fatal damage through silicosis, heart failure, arthritis, kidney disease, Chronic Obstructive Pulmonary Disease (COPD) and even lung cancer.

 In the UK, the IOSH reports that half a million workers are exposed to RCS.
 It contributes to 12,000 lung disease deaths a year – mostly among workers employed in construction or the manufacturing of products for construction.